Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Introduction

-In a nutshell, our main contributions are as follows: \begin{itemize} \item We design a UDT system for road inspection, including a portable multi-modal sensor equipment for real-world data collection, and a CARLA-based road defect simulator for data acquisition and physical simulation. \item We propose a pipeline to autonomously construct hierarchical road models and generate digital road twins, enabling simulation for driving tasks such as perception, planning, and control in defected road conditions. \item We establish a new research paradigm for road scene reconstruction.
-In addition to generating diverse and well-annotated synthetic data, our system supports driving tasks that physically interact with road surfaces. \end{itemize}
+In a nutshell, our main contributions are as follows: \begin{itemize} \item We design a UDT system for road inspection, including a portable multi-modal sensor equipment for real-world data collection, and \cll{simulation environments containing road defects} for data synthesis and physical simulation. \item We propose a pipeline to autonomously construct hierarchical road models and generate digital road twins, \cll{which both replicate high-fidelity real-world environments and enable the creation of novel simulation scenarios.} \item \cll{We provide a comprehensive benchmark to evaluate perception and decision-making algorithms leveraging our urban digital twins, demonstrating their effectiveness for downstream driving tasks.} \end{itemize}

 The remainder of this article is structured as follows: Sect. \ref{sec.relatedwork} reviews relevant research works.
-Sect. \ref{sec.multi_modal_data_acquisition} and Sect. \ref{sec.udt_system} introduce the proposed sensor equipment and UDT system for intelligent road inspection, respectively.
-Sect. \ref{sec.experiment} presents the simulation setup and experimental results for driving tasks using the UDT system.
-Finally, Sect. \ref{sec.conclusion} concludes the study and discusses potential directions for future research.
+Sect. \ref{sec.udt_system} \cll{introduces the UDT system} for intelligent road inspection.
+Sect. \ref{sec.experiment} presents the simulation setup and experimental results.
+Finally, Sect. \ref{sec.discussion} \cll{discusses the limitations and potential directions for future research, while Sect. \ref{sec.conclusion} concludes the study.}